int128/docker-manifest-create-action/README.md

 ## Getting Started

 When we build a multi-architectures image using [docker/build-push-action](https://github.com/docker/build-push-action), it takes a long time to build all platforms in a single job.
-It would be nice to build images in parallel and finally create a multi-architecture image from them.
+It would be nice to build images in parallel and finally create a multi-architectures image from them.

 ```mermaid
 graph LR